Dimdivanov/Rave-Realm/README.md

 The project is still in progress with the following tasks to be completed:

 -   Add more views for sub-settings-menu
--   Add abort controllers (bonus)
--   Style with module.css and refine overall styles and elements
 -   Add proper data handling and error report

 ## Technology Stack